 Greenville is a very small city located in the state of Kentucky.
 With a population of 4,395 people and three constituent neighborhoods, Greenville is the 99th largest community in Kentucky.

-Unlike some cities, Greenville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Greenville are a mix of both white- and blue-collar jobs.
-Overall, Greenville is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Greenville who work in teaching (19.49%), office and administrative support (15.83%), and sales jobs (6.86%).
+Greenville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Greenville is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Greenville who work in office and administrative support (17.89%), teaching (12.57%), and sales jobs (7.73%).

-Greenville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Greenville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The per capita income in Greenville in 2010 was $20,813, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,252 for a family of four.
+The per capita income in Greenville in 2010 was $19,773, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $79,092 for a family of four.
 However, Greenville contains both very wealthy and poor people as well.

 The people who call Greenville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Greenville include Irish, German, Scots-Irish, and French .